Clement admits to multiple acts of infidelity as long ago as last summer

 “During a period of personal difficulty and weakness I engaged in inappropriate exchanges that crossed lines that should never have been crossed,” Clement wrote Thursday in a statement to his constituents in the Ontario riding of Parry Sound-Muskoka.

-Scheer looked grim as he was forced to take time away from a policy announcement on crime in Brampton, Ont. to respond to the latest admissions.
+Scheer looked grim as he was forced to take time away from a policy announcement on crime in Brampton, Ont., to respond to the latest admissions, posted by Clement just moments earlier.

 “This was a shock to me when I was made aware of the situation,” said Scheer.